GISSAL/ads-b/README.md

 *Summary*

-ArcGIS script-based tool (based upon <code>tool_1.py</code>) that reads raw ADS-B data collected from a logger, performs basic structural checks on each file, formats fields to ensure proper data types, removes flights not meeting a 1-2 second time since last communication (TSLC), identifies and creates unique flights based on a user-defined elapsed time between sequential aircraft waypoints, and generates output CSV files for later GIS operations.
+ArcGIS script-based tool (based upon <code>tool_1.py</code>) that reads raw ADS-B data collected from a logger, performs basic structural checks on each file, formats fields to ensure proper data types, removes flights not meeting a 1-2 second time since last communication (TSLC), identifies and creates unique flights based on a user-defined elapsed time between sequential aircraft waypoints, and generates output CSV files for later ADS-B GIS operations.
 The output CSV filename uses the convention <code>ADSB_National Park Unit Code_ADS-B Acquisition Date.csv</code> where the acquisition date is obtained from the input TSV file.

 *Parameters*